All of our CBTA and Onroad courses require the student to supply their own road legal LAMS motorcycle.

 You must have or be able to provide your own road legal LAMS motorcycle for all CBT training and tests.

-We are now taking bookings for CBT 1 and CBT 2 courses.
 Our course dates page shows when we are conducting the CBT Training and Testing, unfortunately we do not conduct these during the weekday due to other commitments.

 Are you worried about riding on the road for the first time?
 We conduct one-on-one onroad training for the nervous rider!